lawleyfall2019/110-fall2019/exercises/critiqueExercise/critiqueExercise.md

 ## Deliverables

-* Write up your critique notes for each of the covers your group reviewed, and submit the document to the assignments dropbox in myCourses no later than noon on Wednesday.
+* Write up your critique notes for each of the covers your group reviewed, and submit the first version of your cover and your notes document to the Critique 1 assignment dropbox in myCourses no later than noon on Wednesday.

 * Using the feedback from your group, create a revised version of your magazine cover.
 Upload it to your group's folder before the start of class on Thursday, using the same file name with v2 added to the end.